 Minimizes Serious Falls

-This indicates the percent of patients that suffered from a fall resulting in major injury.
+This indicates the percentage of residents that have had a fall resulting in severe injury.

 Minimizes Urinary Tract Infections

-This indicates the percent of residents who suffered from a urinary tract infection.
-UTI's are considered by many experts to be a barometer of the quality of nursing care .
-UTI's are often linked to a nursing home with worse hygiene protocols.
-However, this statistic could also be misleading for certain facilities due to different reporting standards for infections.
+This indicates the percentage of patients that sustained a urinary tract infection.
+Urinary tract infections are considered to be a measure of nursing care .
+UTI's are routinely the result of a nursing home with worse hygiene protocols.
+Nevertheless, this datapoint may be skewed for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication